njhoffman/resume/resume-extended.md

 Software Engineer

 *   Provided contract-based projects and monthly support for clients on a variety of languages and platforms.
+-   Primary engineer for non-profit One Mission Fundraising: e-commerce site with complex product customizations

 # TapOnIt